Bachelor of Music (BM) or Bachelor of Arts (BA)

 If you are planning to apply to the Artist Diploma program please follow the audition requirements on the Artist Diploma page.

 Note: This information applies only to Studio/Jazz Guitar Department applicants.
 For Classical Guitar, please refer to the Classical Guitar requirements.

-Applicants to programs in Studio/Jazz Guitar must submit an audition recording (in DVD format) to be pre-screened by the faculty.
+Applicants to programs in Studio/Jazz Guitar must submit an audition recording (in video format- audio only will not be accepted) to be pre-screened by the faculty.
 The results of this pre-screen will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.

 Note: Recordings will not be accepted via mail or email for this program.
 Recordings must be submitted online through the “Fall Slideroom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.